Energy milestone: Florida utility topples last coal chimney - WTMJ

 The plant was built in 1995 and FPL purchased it in in 2016.
 It shut the plant down more than two years ago.

-FPL will tear down the rest of the plant later this year.
-The company hasn’t said what it will do with the site, but it has been investing heavily in natural gas and solar-powered plants.
+FPL will tear down the rest of the plant later this year and put in a solar energy facility.
+It has also been investing in natural gas plants.

+“That is the direction our company is going into, providing clean, reliable energy for our customers,” spokesman Bill Orlove said.

 FPL is the state’s largest electricity producer, serving most of the Atlantic Coast and the Gulf Coast south of Tampa Bay.